Kathryn L. Shaw

 Kathryn L. Shaw is the Ernest C. Arbuckle Professor of Economics at the Graduate School of Business, Stanford University.
 Previously, she was the Ford Distinguished Research Chair and Professor of Economics at Tepper School of Business, Carnegie Mellon University.
-From 1999-2001, she served as a Senate-confirmed Member of President Bill Clinton's Council of Economic Advisers.
+From 1999 to 2001, she served as a Senate-confirmed Member of President Bill Clinton's Council of Economic Advisers.

 Education

 Shaw graduated from Occidental College in 1976, and completed her PhD in economics at Harvard University in 1981.

 Research

 Shaw is the co-developer of the field of "insider econometrics," a research field within personnel economics in which researchers go within companies and use insider knowledge and data to identify the performance gains from management practices.
 In early work, she (and her co-authors) use production-level data from firms in the steel industry to model the effects of alternative management strategies on productivity.
 Recently, she has turned to studying the performance gains from new information technologies and the changes in management strategy towards product customization that enhance returns to investment.
 In related work on incentives in franchising, she shows how the optimal use of franchise contracts can increase brand value for franchise companies.
 In recent work, Shaw and her co-authors have discovered that a good boss can significantly increase the output of subordinates.
 This kind of promotion will continue into the future.
 Shaw also finds that serial entrepreneurs carry intangible capital with them when moving to a new more productive company.
 Her research has been extensively funded by the National Science Foundation (NSF), the Alfred P. Sloan Foundation, the Russell Sage and Rockefeller Foundations, and the Department of Labor, and has been published in the American Economic Review, as well as Management Science, among other publications.